GeorgeKaldiris/Genai-Security-Fundamentals/README.md

 examples/mask_logs_example.py
 ```

 This is not a production-ready Data Loss Prevention solution.
-It is an educational example that shows the idea that raw logs should not be sent directly to an LLM without masking, filtering, or data minimization.
+It is an educational example that shows the idea that raw logs should not be sent directly to an LLM without masking, filtering or data minimization.

 ## How to run the Python example